|1,630 page views|

 Jun 12, 2007

 Pitch one is excellent- pumpy locks with an occasional lieback thrown in.
-We used doubles in TCU's (finger sized) and would have appreciated a #3 camalot on the exit (tipped out #2 works).
-The occasional small foothold saves the day and the forearms, but the grit was a bit unnerving given the vague deck potential.
+A couple of finger finger sized cams are nice and a #3 camalot is handy on the exit (tipped out #2 works).
+The occasional small foothold saves the day and the forearms, but the grit can be a bit unnerving given the vague deck potential.

 |By jeff newsom|